Mexicans abroad: Weekend roundup

-Javier “Chicharito” Hernandez made sure to let Hammers boss Manuel Pellegrini know that he made no mistake in handing him the No. 9, opening his account in the new season.
+In Spain, Diego Lainez registered his first minutes of the season, while Hector Herrera has yet to make his debut.

-Over in Portugal, Jesus “Tecatito” Corona continues to gain minutes and impress, while Hector Moreno scores in a friendly with his new Qatari club.
+Diego Reyes is no longer a Fenerbahçe, as a move to Tigres nears.
+Lozano, now with Italian giants Napoli, awaits for his highly-anticipated Serie A debut.

-Here is a list of several other Mexico national team affiliates making a name for themselves (or not) outside of Mexico and the United States this weekend.
+Here is a list of several other Mexico national team affiliates making a name for themselves (or not) outside of Mexico this weekend.

 Premier League